hohlraum/gdsCAD/doc/source/userguide.rst

 gdsCAD keeps track of cell references by using pointers to the Python object, so the Cell name is only a useful label, but not a critical identifier, and it is not essential that Cell names in gdsCAD be unique.
-When a ``Layout`` is saved, all conflicting ``Cell`` names are made unique by appending an alphanumeric code.
+When a ``Layout`` is saved, any conflicting ``Cell`` names are made unique by appending an alphanumeric code.

 Common Features